nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ![Appointment Models](images/ScheduleItemClassDiagram.png)

-In particular, the `ScheduleItem` class implements the `TemporalComparable` interface, which allows the sorting of `Appointment` and `AppointmentSlot` through a **unified natural ordering**.
+In particular, the `ScheduleItem` class implements the `TemporalComparable` interface, which allows the sorting of `Appointment` and `AppointmentSlot` objects through a **unified natural ordering**.
 This ordering is used by the lists containing these objects, including both `CompositeObservableList` and `DisjointAppointmentList`.

 The time-related methods of note implemented by `ScheduleItem` are: